davidtamaki/admin_power_pack/README.md

 These tasks are often time consuming for Looker admins to execute using the base UI since it requires them to sudo as each user individually.
 This utility allows admins to modify all schedules on a given Dashboard from a single point.

-- The entire table is editable (with exception to the read-only fields).
+- The entire table is editable.
 Multiple rows can be edited at the same time.
-The “Revert” button will undo all local changes.
+The “Revert” button will undo all local changes. **Details** contains metadata on the schedule plan, with links to System Activity and viewing the Dashboard with the schedule filters.
 Use the checkbox to the left to apply functions on specific rows:
   - **Create/Update** - Update an existing scheduled plan with table data, or create a new scheduled plan if it does not already exist.
 Common uses would be to change schedule ownership, modify filter values, update recipients
   - **Delete** - Delete the scheduled plan
   - **Run Once** - Reruns the schedule using the [scheduled_plan_run_once](https://docs.looker.com/reference/api-and-integration/api-reference/v4.0/scheduled-plan#run_scheduled_plan_once) endpoint.
 This is useful for testing specific schedules or if multiple schedules need to be resent immediately.